Compairifuel/Compairifuel/README.md

 fvm install
 ```

-For more information on using Flutter and FVM with this project, refer to the [Compairifuel Flutter Guide](./docs/Flutter.md).
+For more information on using Flutter and FVM with this project, refer to the [Compairifuel Flutter Version Management Guide](./docs/Flutter.md).